Understanding the Multichannel Capabilities of Contact Centers

 Omnichannel solutions won’t be complete without self-service options.
 Statista reveals that 79% of American consumers have used self-service portals for customer support.
 And 89% of them expect companies to offer these options.
 Thus, consider IVR, chatbots, knowledge base centers, online forums, and FAQ pages.

 Self-service options are for customer empowerment.
 While providing resources, they enable customers to find solutions to their problems.
-On the flip side, they help agents reduce the bulk of their work, enabling customer service representatives to focus on more complex or challenging customer issues.
+Conversely, they help agents reduce the bulk of their work, enabling customer service representatives to focus on more complex or challenging customer issues.

 5. Improved Customer Journey